ShiChen28/HP-MIA/README.md

 ## Citation

-If you use our code, please consider citing this paper:
+If you use this project, please cite the relevant paper:

 ```
 @article{Chen2024HPMIA,